Dexter09-png/PENETRATION-TESTING-TOOLKIT/README.md

 Part 2: Port Scanner

 The second component of my Pen Testing Toolkit is a simple Port Scanner.
 This script allows me to check for open ports on a specified host.
-I used Python’s built-in socket module to attempt connections to a range of ports.
+I used Python’s built-in socket module 192.168.1.1 to attempt connections to a range of ports 20 to 100.
 If a connection is successful, it marks the port as open.
 If not, it silently continues scanning.

 This tool gave me practical exposure to how penetration testers identify potential vulnerabilities in a system.
 Open ports can reveal running services, and each one could be a potential entry point for attackers if not properly secured.